sonium-labs/GrainField-5000/README.md

 # GrainField-5000
 ## Overview
 GrainField-5000 is a hardware granular sampler with randomization features.
 It is intended as a musical exploration tool, such that you can record in a sound and “dissect” it by controlling the grain start position and frequency.
-It leverages two potentiometers as the main control method, giving the user tactile control such that they can focus on the sound produced, instead of waste time fiddling with complicated controls.
+It leverages two potentiometers as the main control method, giving the user tactile control.

 ## Features
 1. Record 5.25 seconds of sound at 48kHz, stored in external SRAM.